Cacti/cacti/README.md

 However, if you wish to run Cacti 1.3.x on the RHEL/CentOS 7 distribution you can do so if you use the REMI distributions of PHP.
-You will also in this case have to build RRDtool 1.8+ from source, which is strait forward.
+You will also in this case have to build RRDtool 1.8+ from source, which is straightforward.

 In the sections below, you can find some important first steps before installing either the Cacti 1.2.x version of the pending Cacti 1.3.x version.
 Good luck